-Investigations of Study Area 43Q (Historic Gas Station Site) at Fort Devens, Massachusetts have resulted in the decision that no further hazardous waste studies or remediation are required at this site.
-Study Area 43Q was identified in the Federal Facilities Agreement between the U.S. Environmental Protection Agency and the U.S. Department of Defense as a potential site of contamination.
+Investigations of Study Area 43S (Historic Gas Station Site) at Fort Devens, Massachusetts have resulted in the decision that no further hazardous waste studies or remediation are required at this site.
+Study Area 43S was identified in the Federal Facilities Agreement between the U.S. Environmental Protection Agency and the U.S. Department of Defense as a potential site of contamination.

 Fort Devens was placed on the National Priorities List under the Comprehensive Environmental Response, Compensation and Liability Act as amended by the Superfund Amendments and Reauthorization Act on December 21, 1989.
 In addition, under Public Law 101-510, the Defense Base Realignment and Closure Act of 1990, Fort Devens was selected for cessation of operations and closure.
-In accordance with these acts, numerous studies, including a Master Environmental Plan, an Enhanced Preliminary Assessment, and a Site Investigation, have been conducted which address Study Area 43Q.
+In accordance with these acts, numerous studies, including a Master Environmental Plan, an Enhanced Preliminary Assessment, and a Site Investigation, have been conducted which address Study Area 43S.

-Field investigation of Study Area 43Q was initiated in 1992 in conjunction with the other 12 Groups 2, 7, and Historic Gas Stations Study Areas at Fort Devens.
-The Study Area 43Q site investigation consisted of a geophysical survey program, TerraProbe points to collect subsurface soil and soil gas samples, and field analysis of these soil and soil gas samples.
+Field investigation of Study Area 43S was initiated in 1992 in conjunction with the other 12 Groups 2, 7, and Historic Gas Stations Study Areas at Fort Devens.
+The Study Area 43S site investigation consisted of surficial geophysical surveys, 10 TerraProbe points to collect subsurface soil and soil-gas samples, and field analysis of these soil and soil-gas samples.

-The surficial geophysical program consisted of metal detector, magnetometer, and ground penetrating radar surveys.
+The surficial geophysical program consisted of a metal detector, magnetometer, and ground penetrating radar surveys.
 This program was designed to determine if any abandoned underground storage tanks were present at this site.
-The results of the surficial geophysical surveys did not indicate the presence of an abandoned underground storage tank, but several small magnetic anomalies were detected in the reported area of the historic gas station.
-These anomalies were believed to be construction debris from the former pumphouse and pump island.
+The results of the surficial geophysical surveys did not indicate the presence of an abandoned underground storage tank.

-Three soil samples were collected, from two locations, because refusal was reached at approximately 9 feet.
-Refusal was encountered at each TerraProbe point prior to reaching the water table.
+Three soil samples were collected from one locations, because the groundwater table was not encountered.
 The soil samples were analyzed in the field for benzene, toluene, ethylbenzene, and xylenes and total petroleum hydrocarbons.
-No benzene, toluene, ethylbenzene, and xylenes or total petroleum hydrocarbons were detected in any of the soil samples collected.
-Because each of the TerraProbe points met refusal before encountering groundwater, 11 soil gas samples were collected between 8 and 9 feet from 10 points.
-These depths were estimated to be at or below the bottom of the former underground storage tank.
-Two soil gas samples were collected from TP-04.
-All of the soil gas samples were analyzed for benzene, toluene, ethylbenzene, and xylenes, only.
-No benzene, toluene, ethylbenzene, and xylenes compounds were detected in the soil gas samples collected from SA 43Q.
+No benzene, toluene, ethylbenzene, and xylenes were detected in any of the soil samples collected.
+Total petroleum hydrocarbons were detected at 140 parts per million in the soil sample collected from 21 feet.
+Because each of the TerraProbe points met refusal before encountering groundwater, soil-gas samples were collected at 8 feet from all 10 TerraProbe points.
+All of the soil-gas samples were analyzed for benzene, toluene, ethylbenzene, and xylenes, only.
+No benzene, toluene, ethylbenzene, and xylenes compounds were detected in the soil-gas samples collected from SA 43S.